 To cut all these different label materials, we'll use the fine-point blade.
 Using the fine-point blade is what allows us to cut these materials with any Cricut machine.

-When your machine is done cutting, press the unload button to remove the mat.
+When your machine is done cutting, press the Unload button to remove the mat.

 How To Weed Vinyl Labels Cut With A Cricut Machine